M0diis/SRV-Cron/README.md

 ## FAQ

 #### I have a feature suggestion | I found a bug
-Please open a Github [issue](https://github.com/M0diis/SRV-Cron/issues) or reach out to me via SpigotMC or, prefferably, [discord](https://discord.gg/ZSzJTSWxmv).
+Please open a Github [issue](https://github.com/M0diis/SRV-Cron/issues) or reach out to me via SpigotMC or, preferably, [discord](https://discord.gg/ZSzJTSWxmv).

 #### Where can I download the plugin from?
 You can get it from: